-From time to time, on a temporary defensive basis due to market conditions, the Funds may hold without any limitation uninvested cash reserves and invest without any limitations in high quality, short-term taxable money market obligations in such proportions as in the opinion of the Advisor, prevailing market or economic conditions warrant.
+From time to time, on a temporary defensive basis due to market conditions, a Fund may hold without any limitation uninvested cash reserves and invest without any limitations in high quality, short term taxable money market obligations in such proportions as in the opinion of the Advisor, prevailing market or economic conditions warrant.
 Uninvested cash reserves will not earn income.
-Taxable obligations acquired by the Funds will not exceed under normal conditions 20% of the Funds' net assets at the time of purchase.
+Short-term taxable obligations acquired by a Fund will not exceed under normal conditions 20% of the Fund's net assets at the time of purchase.